website-hub-code/agentzero/README.md

 Organization-wide policy management
 Persistent approval workflows
 Multi-agent monitoring
-Advanced behavioral anomaly detection
+Behavioral anomaly detection
-Enterprise audit and compliance capabilities Production-grade deployment and observability
+Enterprise audit and compliance support

-The long-term vision is for AGENTZERO to become a security control plane for autonomous AI systems.
+Production deployment and observability
 Vision

-As AI agents gain access to increasingly powerful systems, the question is no longer only:
+As AI agents gain access to more powerful systems, the important question is no longer only:

-"Can the agent complete the task?"
+Can the agent complete the task?

-It becomes:
+It is also:

-"Can the agent complete the task while staying inside an enforceable security boundary?"
+Can the agent complete the task while staying inside an enforceable security boundary?

-AGENTZERO is designed to provide that boundary.
+AGENTZERO is built to provide that boundary.

 AI autonomy
      ↓